 - 3-4 tablespoons fish sauce

-- 2 scallions, thinly slice, plus the green parts of 1 scallion for garnish
+- 2 scallions, thinly sliced, plus the green parts of 1 scallion for garnish

 - 2 tablespoons plus 2 teaspoons granulated sugar, divided